Resuscitative Endovascular Balloon Occlusion of the Aorta (REBOA) for Hemorrhagic Shock

 • Difficulty locating the common femoral artery in the groin.
 The clinician must be very familiar with open, percutaneous, and ultrasound guided femoral access techniques.
 Early CFA access is recommended even if REBOA not utilized.

-• Insertion of the REBOA too low, below the femoral artery bifurcation.
-The catheter should be placed in the common femoral artery, just below the inguinal ligament.
+• Insertion of the REBOA below the femoral artery bifurcation (into the superficial femoral artery).
+The catheter should be placed in the common femoral artery, just below the inguinal ligament (typically above the groin crease).
 Insertion into the superficial femoral artery is associated with an increased risk of thrombosis and limb loss.

 • Unrecognized proximal femoral or iliac artery transection preventing endovascular access on the side of the injury.
 This may occur with penetrating pelvic trauma or severe pelvic fracture—check bilateral femoral pulses and access the side with a stronger pulse if there is a difference.
 Do not hesitate to switch to the opposite groin or convert to thoracotomy.